gecko0307/electronvolt/README.md

 Tech details
 ------------
 The game features [Dagon](https://github.com/gecko0307/dagon) as a graphics engine.
 It also uses [Newton Dynamics](http://newtondynamics.com/) for physics and [SoLoud](https://github.com/jarikomppa/soloud) for playing sounds.

-The old version based on DGL engine can be found [here](https://github.com/gecko0307/electronvolt/tree/atrium_dgl).

 Building
 --------